stonezhong/spark_etl/README.md

 ## Goal
 There are many public clouds provide managed Apache Spark as service, such as databricks, AWS EMR, Oracle OCI DataFlow, see the table below for a detailed list.

-However, the way to deploy Spark application and launch Spark application are incompatible between different cloud Spark platforms.
+However, the way to deploy Spark application and launch Spark application are incompatible among different cloud Spark platforms.

-Now with `spark-etl`, you can deploy and launch your Spark application in a standard way.
+spark-etl is a python package, provides a standard way for building, deploying and running your Spark application that supports various cloud spark platforms.

 ## Benefit
-Your application using `spark-etl` can be deployed and launched from different Spark providers without changing the source code.
-Please check out the demos in the tables below.
+Your application using `spark-etl` can be deployed and launched from different cloud spark platforms without changing the source code.

 ## Application
 An application is a python program.
 It contains:
-* A `main.py` file which contain the application entry
+* A `main.py` file which contains the application entry
 * A `manifest.json` file, which specify the metadata of the application.
 * A `requirements.txt` file, which specify the application dependency.